Disappearance of David Leckey and Jonathan Aven

-On 21 September 2025, authorities issued a fresh appeal for information regarding the disappearance of two boys from east Belfast nearly six decades earlier.
 David Leckey, aged 11, and Jonathan Aven, aged 14, vanished from their homes in September 1969 and have never been found.
 The case remains an active missing persons investigation under the Police Service of Northern Ireland's Legacy Investigation Branch.
+On 21 September 2025, authorities issued a fresh appeal for information regarding the disappearance of two boys from east Belfast nearly six decades earlier.

 The disappearances

 David Leckey

 David Leckey, 11 years old, went missing from his home on Memel Street in east Belfast.
 According to his family, there was "no indication that he was unhappy or in trouble of any kind and didn't think he would ever have left home".
 The boy was described as a "home bird" who never ventured far from his local area.